-While paying estate bills and taxes may seem straightforward, the process can be very confusing for those who are not familiar with Connecticut probate laws.
-It is therefore essential to hire an experienced probate attorney to help you understand whom to pay and when.
+Paying off bills and taxes for an estate may seem simple, but it can be confusing if you are not familiar with the probate laws in Connecticut.
+That is why it is important to hire an experienced probate attorney who can help you understand who needs to be paid and when.

-After identifying the estate’s outstanding debts, we will address a variety of questions before making payments.
-We need to determine if any major assets (such as a home) will be liquidated, which creditors have filed claims, which creditors are not entitled to repayment, if there are enough assets to pay all debts/expenses, and which creditors have priority repayment status.
+Once we have identified these debts, we will address several questions before making payments.
+We need to determine if any major assets, such as a home, will be sold to pay off the debts, which creditors have filed claims, which creditors are not entitled to be repaid, whether there are enough assets to cover all the debts and expenses, and which creditors have priority for repayment.

 While there are many factors to consider, our goal is to make this process as easy as possible for you.